A Size Class Reference GuideAug 3, 2015 · 3 minute read · Comments

 The other iPhone models have a trickier set of size classes to remember.
 The longest dimension of the device is regular in portrait but only compact in landscape.

-A full screen iPad application always has regular height and width size classes regardless of orientation.
+A full screen iPad application always has regular height and regular width size classes regardless of orientation or device.

 iPad Split Screen and Slide Over